 Wondering if it's possible to buy a stock without paying a commission?
-Yes it is!
+Yes, it is!
 There are quite a few ways to get free stock trades.
 From my research for the best stock brokers, I've noticed a recent trend.

 Many brokers are offering free trades when signing up.
-If you have a large amount of cash to invest, this could help minimize your transaction fees when signing up to a new brokerage firm.
+If you have a large amount of cash to invest, this could help minimize your transaction fees when signing up for a new brokerage firm.

 Granted this isn't the same as our list of commission-free ETFs brokers list, or the completely free trades firms like Robinhood.
-But the brokerage firms listed below are more feature rich services than the no frills free brokerage firms.
+But the brokerage firms listed below are more feature-rich services than the no frills free brokerage firms.

 If you are deciding on using a broker that offers initial free trades and commission-free ETFs, you'll want to maximize the use of both.
 First, invest in stocks/mutual funds/ETFs that charge a fee and use up the initial free trades.
 Then, once the promotion ends, use their commission-free ETFs to continue paying no fees for your trades.

 It's critical you minimize your transaction fees!
 Transaction costs eat into your returns, and unlike investment returns, it is a known cost.
 The less you pay in transaction fees, the bigger your possible return of investment.
 Over a lifetime of investing can be a significant drag on your returns.

 With the current round of free trade promotions, discount brokerages either place a limited time on their offer, limit the number of trades you can make, or both.
 These are five free stock trading promotions I've discovered and are in no particular order.
 I also have highlighted the firms that offer commission-free ETFs in addition to their initial free trade offer.